 What sort of lending terms are available through the Bounce Back Loan Scheme?

 Bounce back loans were originally issued on a 6-year term that could be paid back earlier, and without the borrower being subject to early repayment fees.
 The Chancellor’s recent Winter Economy Plan extends the loan period from 6 years to 10.
 This gives borrowers more time to repay the loan if the need it.

 The application period has also been extended.
-Potential borrowers not have until 30th November to apply for a loan under the bounce back scheme.
+Potential borrowers now have until March 2021 to apply for a loan under the bounce back scheme.

 Interest rates have been made deliberately affordable at 2.5% per annum so that the scheme is fair and accessible to a diverse range of businesses.

 Who is eligible for the Bounce Back Loan Scheme?

 The list of those applicable to the BBLS is varied but specific.
 In order to be accepted for a loan, you must: